Bimo99B9/BimodalAttack/README.md

 bash run_evaluation.sh
 ```

+In `run_evaluation.sh`, you can specify the identifiers of the experiments you want to evaluate.

-This will generate per-run verdicts and aggregate plots in each experiment folder (e.g. `experiments/exp42/evaluation_k50/`).
+This will generate per-run verdicts and aggregate plots in each experiment folder (e.g. `experiments/exp1/evaluation_k50/`).

 ---